BlancaCC/granaSat_batteries/Readme.md

 # GranaSat batteries

-Python proyect to control and measure batteries chargue and dischargue.
+Python project to control and measure batteries charge and discharge.
 GranaSat 2018

 ## Comandos git